Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: rihaij, Pixabay

 A group of strong muscles works to keep a cat’s claws retracted inside their paws until they are needed.
-When a cat wants to use their claws, they relax those muscles, allowing the ligaments the claws grow on to expand, so that the claws will protrude.
+When a cat wants to use their claws, they relax those muscles and tendons, allowing the claws to unsheathe and protrude.
 You may notice that your cat’s paws spread open slightly to allow more room for the claws to protrude.
 The action happens so quickly that most people don’t even get a chance to see it occur.

 Why Do Cats Have Retractable Claws?
 3 Reasons